Axis Platform / Sheet 02 / Pivot

 02 · Product 01 of 02

-Pivot Sprint is the process engagement across the pre-DA window.
-Five components — pre-DA conversation with council, permit-pathway research, council requirements mapping, sequenced methodology, and consultant scope-out — run on a monthly cadence until the pathway is locked and the case is ready for the Blueprint.
+Pivot Planning is the process engagement across the pre-DA window.
+Five components — pre-DA conversation with council, permit-pathway research, council requirements mapping, sequenced methodology, and consultant scope-out — run on a monthly cadence until the pathway is locked.
+Then Pivot Ready takes over.

 S.01